sindresorhus/public-ip/readme.md

 ##### urls

-Type: `array`<br>
+Type: `string[]`<br>
 Default: `[]`

-In case you want to add your own custom HTTPS endpoints to get public IP from (like [ifconfig.co](https://ifconfig.co), por example), you can set them here.
+In case you want to add your own custom HTTPS endpoints to get public IP from (like [ifconfig.co](https://ifconfig.co), for example), you can set them here.
 They will only be used if everything else fails.

 Example: `{ urls: [ 'https://ifconfig.co/ip' ] }`